Cooking Classes in Kathmandu: What’s it Like to Take a Nepali Cooking Class

 Dal Bhat

-Do you want to learn to make momos and also support survivors of human trafficking?
+Do you want to learn to make momo and also support survivors of human trafficking?
 The cooking classes at Sasane was set up in 2016 and the proceedings go to combating human trafficking and empowering vulnerable women in Nepal.

 Cooking Classes in Lalitpur (Patan)